anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.rst

 This is an action from `Plumsail Documents connector <https://plumsail.com/documents/>`_.

 Put CSV file content from the output of the previous action.
-In the **Headers** field, specify the CSV file headers, then you'll be able to select the headers in the dynamic content window
+In the **Headers** field, specify the CSV file headers, then you'll be able to select the headers in the dynamic content window.
-In our example, we extract the customer first name and the customer ID to name the invitations:
+In our example, we're going to use the customer first name, last name and the ID to name the invitations:

 .. image:: ../../../_static/img/flow/how-tos/parse-csv-action.png
    :alt: Parse CSV action